toppynl/twing/README.md

 This projects needs at least **node.js 16.0.0** to run.

-It is also strongly recommended to have [ts-node](https://www.npmjs.com/package/ts-node) and [nyc](https://www.npmjs.com/package/nyc) installed globally to ease the writing of tests and the tracking of the code coverage.
+It is also strongly recommended to have [ts-node](https://www.npmjs.com/package/ts-node) and [One Double Zero](https://www.npmjs.com/package/one-double-zero) installed globally to ease the writing of tests and the tracking of the code coverage.

 ## Usage